sarahschwartz/double-zero/docs/step-by-step-guide.md

 Each player places 5 "bots" on a 5x5 board, and have to guess the location of their opponent's bots.
 The player to eliminate all 5 of their opponent's bots wins.

-Let’s go step by step to run game.
+Let’s go step by step to run the game.

 ## Deploy your validium chain

-Our chain will be deployed using [zkstack](https://zkstack.io/).
+Our chain will be deployed using [ZKstack](https://zkstack.io/).
 ZKstack enables you to create custom validium chains tailored to your needs.
-For this guide, we'll use the basic deployment, but you can consult their documentation for more customized configurations.
+For this guide, we'll use the basic deployment, but you can consult the ZKstack documentation for more customized configurations.

 ### Install System Dependencies